What Are the 4 Types of OCD?

 So, in short: yes, one can present with multiple forms or expressions of OCD.

-In these complex cases, our approach to treatment should be flexible.
+In these complex cases, the approach to treatment should be flexible.
 Brandenburg highlights that the success of treatment depends on:

 - How motivated the person is to engage in treatment